-Fernando Alonso and McLaren 'extend partnership'
+Fernando Alonso: 'My heart was telling me to stay at McLaren'

 (CNN)Two-time Formula One world champion Fernando Alonso will race for McLaren in 2018, the British team has confirmed.

-In a statement published, Thursday, McLaren said it had "extended its relationship" with the Spaniard, who will continue to partner Belgian driver Stoffel Vandoorne.
+In a statement published Thursday, McLaren said it had "extended its relationship" with the Spaniard, who will continue to partner Belgian driver Stoffel Vandoorne.

 Alonso looked on the brink of leaving the team earlier this season after a string of retirements and finishes outside the points -- a continuation of the poor form he experienced in 2015 and 2016.